-Dr. Hough is the director of UGPTI's Small Urban & Rural Transit Center (SURTC), which focuses on research, education, and training for the public transportation industry.
-She has more than 20 years of transportation research experience and has published more than 45reports and journal articles in the areas of public transportation, low-volume roads, logistics, and economic development.
-Her primary research areas presently relate to workforce development, mobility of the elderly and disadvantaged, as well as transit planning and management.
-She is the instructor of the graduate level course on public transportation, TL786.
+Dr. Jill Hough is the director of UGPTI's Small Urban and Rural Transit Center (SURTC), which focuses on research, education, and training for the public transportation industry.
+Hough has more than 20 years of experience in transportation.
+Currently, her primary research areas relate to workforce development, livability, mobility of the elderly and disadvantaged, intelligent transportation systems, as well as transit planning and management.
+Hough has authored or co-authored more than 50 research reports and journal articles.
+She is the instructor of the graduate level course on public transportation, TL786 and chair of the National Transit Curriculum Committee.
+She is developing an academic course on "Ethics and Academic Conduct."
+Hough also serves as a trainer and delivers one-half day to three-day trainings.
+She developed the one-half day training for "Ethics in the Workplace and Beyond."

 Dr. Hough served two three-year terms on the National Academies of Science Transit Cooperative Research Program Oversight Project Selection (TOPS) committee which identifies and prioritizes transit research needs in the United States.
-She is currently the vice-chair of the National Transit Institute Advisory Board at Rutgers – New Jersey State University.
-NTI at identifies and prioritizes transit training needs in the United States.
-Dr. Hough currently serves as the Chair of the Transportation Research Board's 19th National Conference on Rural Public and Intercity Bus Transportation.
-Hough chaired the Higher Education working group for the American Public Transportation Association's (APTA) Blue Ribbon Panel on Workforce Development and currently serves as the inaugural chair of the Higher Education Subcommittee for APTA.
+She held the vice-chair position of the National Transit Institute Advisory Board at Rutgers – The State University of New Jersey.
+Dr. Hough served as the Chair of the Transportation Research Board's 19th National Conference on Rural Public and Intercity Bus Transportation.
+Hough chaired the Higher Education working group for the American Public Transportation Association's (APTA) Blue Ribbon Panel on Workforce Development and currently serves as the chair of the Higher Education Subcommittee for APTA.
+She also serves on the executive committee of the Council of University Transportation Centers (CUTC).

-In 2010 Dr. Hough testified on rural livability for the USDOT's Transportation Reauthorization Outreach Tour.
-In 2008, she testified before the U.S. Senate Budget Committee regarding the importance of infrastructure in rural areas, with a focus on the mobility of the elderly population.
+Dr. Hough has testified on rural livability for the USDOT's Transportation Reauthorization Outreach Tour and she has testified before the U.S. Senate Budget Committee regarding the importance of infrastructure in rural areas, with a focus on the mobility of the elderly population.

 During her career, Hough has worked on several projects in cooperation with the U.S. Department of Transportation.
 In 1998 she was interim director for the Federal Transit Administration's Transit Intelligent Vehicle Initiative in Washington, D.C.